ocaml/odoc/review.md

 # To discuss

 - Tester de virer la compression?
+  > Verifier si la double compression a de l'interet
+  > tester que gzip

 - Type extensions: we might want to search for all extensions of a given extensible type.

 ## With Arthur

 - pretty-query: vraiment necessaire ?
+> Mettre a part

 - ask about `Query.paths_arrow` vs `index/load_doc.type_distance_paths`

+- Should `_ -> int` be supported ?
+> Yes, try to fix it in dynamic cost

+- Suffix_tree -> succ conversion

 # done